 Here come our sailors.
 A great day for them.
 Beautiful seas and skies, a wonderful trip along the coast–with photos that show just how high up our villa sits on the cliff.
 I knew we were up there, but the tiny white building perched up there from the water’s perspective?
 Wow, we’re UP there.

-They went snorkeling–and avoided jelly fish.
+They got into their best snorkeling gear and went snorkeling–and avoided jelly fish.
 Jason claims the water was cold enough it took his breath away when he first jumped in.
 They cruised around our little islands.
 One is privately owned, with a big villa, other homes, a church.
 Jason says we wouldn’t have enjoyed ourselves, as the ride back was wild and bumpy.
 But then, he and BW always loved boats.
 We four all had a fine day doing what we enjoy.

 They have photos, lots of them.
 Some of skinny, crowded beaches where there are more rocks (or concrete) than sand.
 And still the umbrellas and sun-lovers gather.
 Back in Sorrento they rode the beach elevator (!) from the beach up to town.